-- A. The British Columbia Utilities Commission (BCUC) has carried out a review of its Rules of Practice and Procedure (Rules) and has proposed the adoption of new rules of practice and procedure for procedures involving transcripts; - B. The BCUC's jurisdiction to make rules respecting its practise and procedure is set out in section 11 of the Administrative Tribunals Act, which provides: - (1) Subject to an enactment applicable to the tribunal, the tribunal has the power to control its own processes and may make rules respecting practice and procedure to facilitate the just and timely resolution of the matters before it; - C. By Order G-15-18, BCUC's Rules of Practice and Procedure (Rules) were adopted effective February 1, 2019; - D. On December 10, 2021, the BCUC sent a letter to regulated entities, recent interveners, gas marketers, common carriers, MRS registrants, Indigenous organizations and the British Columbia government seeking comments on a draft transcript rule to be added to the Rules; - E. The following stakeholders provided comments on the proposed amendments to the Rules:
+- A. The British Columbia Utilities Commission (BCUC) has carried out a review (Review) of its Participant Assistance/Cost Award Guidelines (PACA Guidelines), which were approved by and attached as Appendix A to Order G-97-17, dated June 15, 2017, and has proposed the adoption of new rules of practice and procedure for Participant Cost Awards (PCA) to replace the PACA Guidelines; - B. The BCUC's jurisdiction to award participant costs is set out in section 118 of the Utilities Commission Act, which provides, in part: - (1) The commission may order a participant in a proceeding before the commission to pay all or part of the costs of another participant in the proceeding. - C. The BCUC's jurisdiction to make rules respecting its practice and procedure is set out in section 11 of the Administrative Tribunals Act, which provides: - Subject to an enactment applicable to the tribunal, the tribunal has the power to control its own processes and may make rules respecting practice and procedure to facilitate the just and timely resolution of the matters before it; - D. By Order G-175-22, BCUC's Rules of Practice and Procedure (Rules) were adopted effective June 28, 2022; - E. The BCUC Review considered whether the PACA Guidelines should be replaced by amending the BCUC's Rules to adopt provisions for participant cost awards (PCA).
+The BCUC also considered new PCA Application Forms and the process for the transition from the PACA Guidelines. - F. In addition, the BCUC considered whether an amendment should be made to the definition of "proceeding" in Part I of the Rules;